 - They Can Be Done Anytime, Anywhere: Can’t make it to the gym?
 No problem.
 Since you only need body weight—and possibly a wall—isometric exercises are perfect for those moments you need to squeeze in a workout on the go.

-- May Help Lower High Blood Pressure: Studies have found that similar to physical exercises, isometric exercises can effectively help lower blood pressure.
+- May Help Lower High Blood Pressure: Studies published in 2014 found that similar to physical exercises, isometric exercises can effectively help lower blood pressure.
 However, if you do suffer from high blood pressure, speak with your doctor before starting any new exercise.

 - Help to Improve Your Strength: “When building a foundation of strength, whether you're new to strength training, coming back from an injury, focusing on stability or fixing any muscular imbalances, isometrics are incredibly useful as they don’t require multiple reps through a full range of motion,” Peloton Instructor Rebecca Kennedy explains.